Kotlin Code Generator

 Default: (not set)

-Whether to make generated classes implement java.io.Serializable
+Flag that indicates to generate classes that implement java.io.Serializable

 .